gavin-stephen/immolation/README.md

 Immolation Mod for Minecraft Fabric 1.21.4

 Features:
-Custom Drawing Menu (export pngs in future)
+Custom Drawing Menu with multiple shape tools, paintbrush, custom colors with the possibility to export pngs in the future.
-Many Wynncraft features (Nori Scale on items + in future price checking)